why is pongal celebrated

 • The story goes that Indra, angered by the people’s neglect of him, decided to unleash a devastating storm upon them.

-• Krishna, understanding the plight of the people, lifted the Govardhan mountain on his little finger, creating a shelter for them and their livestock.
+• Understanding the people’s plight, Krishna lifted the Govardhan mountain on his little finger, creating a shelter for them and their livestock.

 • The storm raged harmlessly beneath the mountain, and the people were saved.

-• This legend is believed to be linked to the practice of worshipping cows during Pongal, acknowledging their importance in agriculture.
+• This legend is believed to be linked to worshipping cows during Pongal, acknowledging their importance in agriculture.

 The Tale of the Generous Farmer